 Sample Report

 This is a sample report for a fictional school.
-Your audit will produce the same detailed analysis, personalised to your school's documents and context.
+Your audit will produce interactive results, a leadership-ready board report, and action planning shaped by your school's documents and context.

 SampleAll data shown is illustrative